corecodeio/challenge-algorithms/challanges/k_unique_characters/README.md

 module.exports = KUniqueCharacters;
 ````

->You can find this code inside the `solution.js` file listed here. after placing your logic inside this code, you can run the following command to test your code:
+>You can find this code inside the `solution.js` file listed here.
+After placing your logic inside this code, you can run the following command to test your code:

+>This command should be run inside the root of the repository folder.

 ```console
   > npm -s run k_unique_characters
 ```
->This command should be run inside the root of the repository folder.

 This will show you something like this: